wpilibsuite/frc-docs/source/docs/software/vscode-overview/3rd-party-libraries.rst

 How Does It Work? - LabVIEW
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For LabVIEW teams, you may notice a few new Third Party items on various palettes (specifically, one in :guilabel:`Actuators`, one in :guilabel:`Actuators` -> :guilabel:`Motor Control` labeled :guilabel:`CAN Motor`, and one in :guilabel:`Sensors`).
+For LabVIEW teams, there might be a few new :guilabel:`Third Party` items on various palettes (specifically, one in :guilabel:`Actuators`, one in :guilabel:`Actuators` -> :guilabel:`Motor Control` labeled :guilabel:`CAN Motor`, and one in :guilabel:`Sensors`).
 These correspond to folders in ``C:\Program Files\National Instruments\LabVIEW YYYY\vi.lib\Rock Robotics\WPI\Third Party`` where ``YYYY`` is the current year - 1.
 If it's 2020, the directory would be ``LabVIEW 2019``.

-In order to install third party libraries for LabVIEW, you will need to download the VIs from the vendor (typically via some sort of installer) and then you can drag and drop the third party VIs into the respective folder mentioned above as you would with any other VI.
+In order to install third party libraries for LabVIEW, download the VIs from the vendor (typically via some sort of installer).
+Then drag and drop the third party VIs into the respective folder mentioned above just like any other VI.

 Installing Libraries
 ^^^^^^^^^^^^^^^^^^^^^^^^